listenToRipley/javascript-workbook/06week/README.md

-Create a list of individuals
+Life scenario - just the logistics of signing up, not the rules of the game You sign up to play dodge ball they ask you:
+    do you know how to play?
+      if so:
+        how many years experience do you have? if so can you:
+        throw?
+        dodge?
+    have to paid you fee?
+    are you in good healthy?
+someone decides what team you're going to be one given their own set of criteria you then become a member of that team. you know the color of your team and the mascot now you are ready to play

+These are the rules we're deals with
+People sign up to play dodge ball.
-Display that list
+Apply the player details to each of those individuals Display that list
 Sort those individuals into 1 of 2 teams
+  Once added:
-  Once added, remove that individual from the main list and move them onto a list for that team.
+   Remove that individual from the main list
+   Move them onto a list for that team.
-    Once someone has been added to team, they should no longer appear on the main list.
+    Apply to team information to that individual

   Players can move from one team to another, but they should only appear on one list at a time.

-A team will have a color and mascot associated with it.
+    If a play is moved from one team to another, the team information should be replaced with the team they moved to.

 Instructions Provided